therayo6/Application/README.md

 Let's break this down into peaces

 ## Speed
-Clicks per second
+How many hits you can perform per second

 ## Divisions
 Based on your results

 ## Leaderboard
-To follow the progress
+To follow your progress

+## Milestones with Rewards
+If a XXth click pass out, you will get special reward

-##
+## Counter
+The counter of every click you ever did with ClickerXP, all of the time